 Conflict coaching is a one on one consultation to assess and develop an individual's communication skills and conflict management strategies.

 A facilitated dialogue is a structured conversation between a facilitator and the party or parties involved in a conflict.
+Trained facilitators and mediators are available to assist with conflict resolution.

 The Ombuds Office provides informal mediation services for members of the Michigan Tech academic community.
 The Ombuds Office provides services to help individuals resolve their concerns fairly and informally.
 Informal conflict resolution services are intended to be employed prior to initiating any formal grievance procedures.
 The Ombuds Office does not handle issues specifically addressed by collective bargaining agreements for employees who are represented by labor unions.